CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 ```
 └─$ binwalk -e cutie.png
 ```
-Now we can change our directly and view the hidden files content
+Now we can change our directly and view the hidden files' content
 ```
 └─$ cd _cutie.png.extracted/; ls -la
 total 324